wcarc-on/wcarc-site/minutes/minutes202311.md

 The director had nothing to report.

 ### President's Report
 Prior to the October meeting, Charles suffered an appendicitis with rupture.
 Moreover, while being under observation, the doctors also detected an irregular heart rate.
 As a result, he will be scaling back his involvement in the Club.
 This means that he will not be running again for Club President, a position to be filled at this upcoming Annual General Meeting.
-Nonetheless, Charles will try to run the December meeting and will also issue the yearly President report.
+Nonetheless, Charles will try to run the December meeting and will also issue the Club's Annual Report.

 ### Presentation(s)
-Leo Yoshinaka,VA3CZZ, Carleton University Aerospace/Aerophysics Radio Club cubesat project.
+Leo Yoshinaka (VA3CZZ): Carleton University Aerospace/Aerophysics Radio Club cubesat project.

 ### Old Business
 - Lawrence (VA3IQ): The Club's interest in providing advice on emergency communications to the Galetta Community Association Emergency Planning Committee.
 Lawrence reached out to the president of the Committee.
 Since there has not been any news received from the Committee in months, Bert (VE2ZAZ) proposed that we remove that item from the Old Business section.
 Lawrence agreed to do so.